TheOnlyTails/ketex/README.md

 ## Installation

 _Don't forget to replace the VERSION key with the version in the top with the Maven Central badge at the top!_

+**WARNING**: this library requires you to enable context receivers, a new experminental feature available in Kotlin/JVM since v1.6.20.

 #### Gradle/Kotlin
 ```kotlin